flybywiresim/aircraft/docs/a320-simvars.md

 - A32NX_RIGHT_SLATS_ANGLE
     - Degrees
     - The actual angle of the right slats

 - A32NX_FLAPS_CONF_INDEX
     - Number
-    - Indicates the flap configuration index according to the table
+    - Indicates the desired flap configuration index according to the table
     - Value | Meaning
       --- | ---
       0 | Conf0